Canopy Home Speaker System

 Wireframe Flow

-I mapped the flow to clearly demonstrate the app’s core functions, from interacting with petals and music on the home screen to adding new speakers to the system.
+I mapped the user flow to clearly communicate the system’s core interactions, from engaging with petals and music on the home screen to adding new speakers within the ecosystem.

 Visual Exploration